 Modi is also scheduled to meet Russian President Vladimir Putin at the summit.

-The membership to the coveted group, NSG, will allow India to trade nuclear materials and technology with the 48 members of the group.
+Also, on the agenda during the Summit is Modi's meeting with Jinping to push for China's support for its NSG bid.
+The membership to the coveted group will allow India to trade nuclear materials and technology with the 48 members of the group.

 Meanwhile, Foreign Secretary S Jaishankar arrived at Seoul for the NSG plenary where India's membership will be discussed.